Joey Coulter

-Joseph Coulter (born June 8, 1990) is an American professional stock car racing driver.
+Joseph Coulter IV (born June 8, 1990) is an American professional stock car racing driver.
+He currently competes in the SMART Modified Tour, driving the No. 02 for his own team.

 Racing career

 Early career

 A native of Miami Springs, Florida, Coulter started his racing career in 1998, racing go-karts at West Coast Kart way in Naples, Florida.
 In 1999, Coulter entered the national Karting circuit in the WKA Horstman Gold Cup series while he was still competing in the Florida WKA Championship series.
-In his first two years of Karting Coulter won over 50 events, winning two state championships.
+In his first two years of Karting Coulter won over fifty events, winning two state championships.
 In 2000, Coulter received CJ Marvin Sportsman of the year award.
-In 2005 he won the Summer Nationals at the G & J Kartway in Camden, Ohio.
-He also finished second National Championship and won both state championships in Florida running Briggs Junior light and heavy, and also won the Naples championship for the second year in a row.
+In 2005, he won the Summer Nationals at the G & J Kartway in Camden, Ohio.
+He also finished second national championship and won both state championships in Florida running Briggs Junior light and heavy, and also won the Naples championship for the second year in a row.

-In late 2005, he ventured into the Florida FASTRUCK racking up 4 top five finishes in his first 5 starts.
+In late 2005, he ventured into the Florida FASTRUCK racking up four top-five finishes in his first 5 starts.
 In 2006, Coulter moved up to the FASTRUCK Pro series competing against more experienced veterans.
-In Coulter's first 8 races in the series, he won 4 races ultimately finishing 4th in the final points standings.
+In Coulter's first eight races in the series, he won four races ultimately finishing fourth in the final points standings.
 Coulter started racing stock cars in 2007 entering the USAR Hooters Pro Cup Series.
-He didn't qualify for his first race at USA International Speedway but was permitted to race anyway and finished with a top 20.
+He didn't qualify for his first race at USA International Speedway but was permitted to race anyway and finished with a top-twenty finish.